graysonkent/graysonkent.github.io/_posts/2017-03-24-how-to-get-the-last-argument-of-a-previous-command.md

 Conclusion
 ----------
 Bash History is an incredibly deep topic with a lot of interesting shortcuts.
-If you want to deeper, I would suggest setting `shopt -s histverify` to get a better picture of how the shell interprets your commands.
+If you want learn more, I would suggest setting `shopt -s histverify` to get a better picture of how the shell interprets your commands.